 Then I picked up combining Low PE and High ROE strategy.

-I gained confidence and decided to shun job and pick up full time investing.
+I gained confidence and decided to shun the job and pick up full time investing.
 I didn’t have any track record when I left my job.
-I had no recency bias or overconfidence when I became a full time investor.
+I had no recency bias or overconfidence when I became a full-time investor.
 I solely believed in my understanding of the business and had a decent starting capital.

 Dev – What is your philosophy when it comes to money and investing?

-Mr. Anonymous – About money, I think people don’t have set goals why they are saving or investing.
-Many want to just earn later to park it in bank FDs or buy some Real Estate.
+Mr. Anonymous – About money, I think people don’t have set goals about why they are saving or investing.
+Many want to just earn later to park it in bank Fixed Deposits or buy some Real Estate.
 I don’t understand this fascination and such comfort.
 It’s just mental masturbation of bank balance.

 I invest for roaming across the globe and retirement.
 I have achieved my retirement corpus long back.